“Give me a fever and I can cure any disease.”

 There is evidence that artificial fever works as an immune system stimulant by increasing the number of white blood cells in the body.
 In a 1959-review of studies on the effects of heat treatments, Mayo Clinic researchers found that the number of white blood cells in the blood increased by an average of 58% during artificially induced fever.
 Researchers also have found increases in the activity of the white blood cells during induced fever.
 As production of white blood cells, the primary agents of the immune system, is increased, the rate of their release into the blood stream also goes up.
 The generation of antibodies speeds up, as does the production of interferon, an anti viral protein that also has powerful cancer-fighting properties.

-With the strong increase in blood flow (not blood pressure) and the subsequent removal of excess lactic acid the pores in the skin are opened up and deeply and thoroughly cleaned, clearing away oil, dead skin cells, cosmetics, blackheads and acne-producing bacteria.
+With the strong increase in blood flow (not blood pressure) and the subsequent removal of excess lactic acid the pores in the skin are opened up and are deeply and thoroughly cleaned, clearing away oil, dead skin cells, cosmetics, blackheads and acne-producing bacteria.
 The skin will look healthier, fresher, and more youthful.
 The increased blood circulation also promotes the healing of skin cuts by bringing a greater supply of red and white blood cells to the surface.

 Problems of Athletes and Bodybuilders